graeme-a-stewart/atlasgit/README.md

 `asvn2git.py --tagsfromtagdiff 20.*.tagdiff --importtimingfile r20.json file:///data/graemes/atlasoff/ao-mirror r20`

-(Just note to use the option `--onlyreleasetags` to leave out tags that were not put into any release.)

 Note that `asvn2git.py` will query SVN for revision numbers are make sure that it imports from SVN in SVN commit order.
-Thus the master branch history is fairly sane.
+Thus the import history is fairly sane.

 In order to facilitate the next step (release branch creation) the script creates a git tag for every package imported.
 These are: